plantasia-space/plantasia.space-site/collections/_users/voyage.md

     }
 }

 /**
- * Function to display interplanetary players on the page without caching.
+ * Function to display interplanetary players on the page using batch fetching.
+ * Consolidates action buttons into a single "More Options" button with a dropdown menu.
  * @param {Array<string>} playerIds - Array of interplanetary player IDs owned by the user.
  */
 async function displayInterplanetaryPlayersBatch(playerIds) {